Rotavirus

 • Use an electrolyte replacement such as Pedialyte®.
 Electrolytes help keep body systems in balance, but you can lose them through vomiting and diarrhea.
 Replacements can fix that.
 Just make sure to follow the instructions on the label carefully.

-• Give your child some acetaminophen (Tylenol®) to lower the fever.
-Make sure not to give your child aspirin.
+• Give your child acetaminophen (Tylenol®) to lower a fever.
+Don’t give your child aspirin.

 • Wash your hands after changing diapers or touching stool.

-• Recommend your child stay at home instead of going to daycare/school.
+• Keep your child home instead of going to daycare/school.

 • Follow up with your healthcare provider as necessary.